 Model Hub solution architecture

-The Hackolade Enterprise Model Hub is a model-driven metadata collaboration platform that offers centralized, streamlined access to your Hackolade Studio data models, stored across one or more Git repositories.
+The Hackolade Model Hub is a model-driven metadata collaboration platform that offers centralized, streamlined access to your Hackolade Studio data models, stored across one or more Git repositories.
 A model-driven metadata collaboration platform allows organizations to retake control of their data.

 Like other catalogs, data dictionaries, and metadata management tools, the Hub maintains a comprehensive inventory of your data assets in order to deliver valuable insights.
 These insights are essential in driving an organization’s shift toward a data-centric culture, enhancing data discoverability, promoting data literacy, supporting governance, and fostering collaboration.